dsparrow27/vortexUI/README.md

 we provide few high level objects to customize which should handle all aspects.

-The Widget supports tabs, each tab consists of a new view and scene instance but would be bound to global application instance sharing a root objectModel, a ui config object and events.
+The Widget supports tabs, each tab consists of a new view and scene instance but would be bound to a single global application instance sharing a root objectModel, a ui config object and events.

 Each objectModel instance would handle creating it's own attributes and handle signally the ui for refresh.

 ###### Objects ######